 The Swindon-born star won his first major title British Under-21 Championship at Redcar last week after a high-class unbeaten six rides.

-Brennan, 20, will now turn his attention back to GB duty in the European Pairs Championship final in Macron, France this weekend.
+Brennan, 20, will now turn his attention back to GB duty in the European Pairs Championship final in Macon, France this weekend.

 He will team up with Adam Ellis and Chris Harris, the trio having impressively won the semi-final in Hungary earlier this month.